 Lark & Ro: Best fitted trench coat for women

 You should always have a lightweight trench coat in your closet.
-Perfect for throwing on as you leave the house, for layering up when you’re wearing your favourite long sleeve top underneath or adding a sleek finishing touch to any outfit, a fitted trench will carry you through any occasion.
+Perfect for throwing on as you leave the house, for layering up when you’re wearing your favorite long-sleeve top underneath, or for adding a sleek finishing touch to any outfit, a fitted trench will carry you through any occasion.
 Amazon’s own Lark & Ro is a new staple brand producing a range of jackets that you don’t want to sleep on.

 Amazon Essentials: Best budget trench coat for women

-A great everyday option, that’s durable with thick and good quality material, it’s rain resistant and has a soft brushed feel for added comfort.
-There’s no doubt you’ll feel cosy when wearing this trench.
-Its huge pockets and velvety feel seal the deal if you’re second guessing yourself over whether to add to your basket.
+A great everyday option, that’s durable with thick and good quality material, it’s rain resistant, and has a soft brushed feel for added comfort.
+There’s no doubt you’ll feel cozy when wearing this trench.
+Its huge pockets and velvety feel seal the deal if you’re second-guessing yourself over whether to add to your basket.

 Best for: A hard-working piece that won’t take too much of your hard-earned money.

 We often speak about style investments—the pieces you pay more for upfront but that never lose their value and continue to receive consistent wear over an entire lifetime.
 And nothing epitomizes that notion more than this sumptuously soft leather trench.